pinheiroGroup/Kinbiont.jl/README.md

 - `optmizator=BBO_adaptive_de_rand_1_bin_radiuslimited()`: The optimization method to use.
 - `integrator=KenCarp4(autodiff=true)`: The integrator for solving the ODE.
 - `type_of_detection="lsdd"`: Type of change point detection algorithm.
 Options are "lsdd" or piecewise linear fitting
 - `type_of_curve="original"`: Type of curve used for the change point detection.
-Options are "deriv" for the  derivative/specific gr or "orinal" for growth curve.
+Options are "deriv" for the  derivative/specific gr or "original" for growth curve.
 - `smoothing=false`: Determines whether smoothing is applied to the data.
-- `pt_avg=1`: Number of points to generate the initial condition.
+- `pt_avg=1`: Number of points to generate the initial condition or do the rolling avg smoothing.
 - `do_plot=false`: Whether to generate plots or not.
 - `path_to_plot="NA"`: Path to save the generated plots.
-- `win_size=2`: Number of points for the change point detection algorithm
+- `win_size=2`: Number of points for the  window of the change point detection algorithm.
-- `pt_smooth_derivative=0`: Number of points for smoothing the derivative.
+- `pt_smooth_derivative=0`: Number of points for evaluation of specific growth rate.
+If <2 it uses interpolation algorithm otherwise a sliding window approach.
 - `multiple_scattering_correction=false`: If `true`, uses a given calibration curve to correct the data.
 - `calibration_OD_curve="NA"`: The path to the calibration curve used for data correction.
-- `beta_smoothing_ms=2.0`: Parameter of the Akaike Information Criterion (AIC) penalty for multiple scattering correction.
+- `beta_smoothing_ms=2.0`: Penality parameter of the Akaike Information Criterion (AIC) penalty.

 <a name="cdp-search"></a>
 ## Fitting segmented ODE with direct search for a maximum number of change-points